-Composers are included among the professional artists eligible to receive funding from the Individual Artist Fellowship for $5,000.
-There are no predetermined guidelines for how the money must be used, but to be eligible for the fellowship, you must already support yourself financially through your musical endeavors.
+Eligible artists eligible can receive funding from the Individual Artist Fellowship for $5,000.
 The grant recipient can use the funds for professional production funding as well as travel expenses when performing.

-The Mid Atlantic Arts Foundation was founded to provide financial assistance to arts programming across many states.
-Since then, the foundation’s scope of work has broadened to include projects in other regions of the United States.
+The Mid Atlantic Arts Foundation provides financial assistance to artists and musicians across many states.
 The grants offer financial assistance to creative individuals who wish to produce new work, embark on tours, expand their fan bases, and advance their careers.

-You will have the opportunity to learn more about MAAF‘s one-of-a-kind artist grant programs here.
-These programs include creative fellowships, money to perform at festival events, and international cultural exchange between the United States and France for jazz artists.
-The grants total approximately $800,000 annually, and over 50% of them are meant to be used toward arts education and cultural outreach.
+Their programs include creative fellowships, money to perform at festival events, and international cultural exchange between the United States and France for jazz artists.
+The grants total $800,000 annually, and over 50% of them are meant to be used toward arts education and cultural outreach.